sleeper/recipe-extractor/README.md

 - 🟢 Health assessment with visual indicators
 - 🛡️ Anti-hallucination guardrails to prevent false ingredients
 - 📝 Optional transcription saving for debugging
+- 🌐 Can run as a REST API server or MCP server using the official SDK

 ## Prerequisites 📋